plaquette/rmin_cut/readme.md

+# RminCutter Docker

+This is a dockerized version of the RminCutter script found here: https://github.com/RILAB/rmin_cut

+Its based on perl:5.38.2-slim and the entrypoint is a Bash session.

+Here follows the original readme:

 ## RminCutter

 A perl script to estimate Hudson & Kaplan's rmin from a standard fasta file, then cut the file into regions with no 4-gamete violation.
 Note that a lack of 4-gamete violation does **NOT** mean there was no recombination!
 An example fasta file seqfile.txt is included.